billsix/cprogrammingbook/doc/03-ControlFlow.rst

 where a decision has to be made whether or not to execute the rest of the body of the loop.
-In this example it ensures that division by zero (which gives undefined behaviour) doesn't happen.
+In this example it ensures that division by zero (which gives undefined behavior) doesn't happen.

 .. literalinclude:: ../src/example3.8/src/example3.8.c
    :language: c